New Rule: Rule 1.2a consolidates the expected standards of player conduct:

 Golf is a sport in which high standards of conduct are expected from players, and the Rules should declare this in a clear and direct way.

-Although the current Rule book has a separate Etiquette Section that covers the most important aspects of the spirit of the game:
+Although the previous Rule book had a separate Etiquette section that covered the most important aspects of the spirit of the game:

-- The priorities and emphasis of the section are unclear, as it also includes more general recommendations on a variety of topics, and
+- The priorities and emphasis of this section were unclear, as it also included more general recommendations on a variety of topics, and

-- The section does not have the force of Rules or naturally form part of a Committee’s powers.
+- This section did not have the force of Rules or naturally form part of a Committee’s powers.

-Using Rule 1.2a to explain playing in the spirit of the game will help in:
+Using Rule 1.2a to explain playing in the spirit of the game helps in: